International shipping to Mexico: Your how-to guide for shipping packages to our neighbors down south.

 FedEx, DHL, and UPS deliver the package directly to the Mexican recipient.
 USPS delivers packages to Mexico Customs Authority and once it is cleared, the Mexican Postal Service handles the final delivery to the recipient.
 Properly filling out customs forms prevents shipping delays.
 Most carriers provide a tracking number so you can follow the package’s transit.
 However, if you ship via USPS, you are relying on Mexico’s postal service, Correros De Mexico (formerly Servicio Postal Mexicano (Sepomex)).
 Once it reaches Mexico, you may have to use the country’s own tracking service to follow your package.
 Entering your USPS tracking number should continue allow you to track your package in Mexico.

-Remember, you also have the option of shipping with poly mailers to save money.
+Remember, you also have the option of shipping with poly mailers (paid link) to save money.
 They are lighter and less expensive than boxes.